Skip to content

 Our Safety at Sports Grounds Officers worked with other agencies and sports grounds officials at various cricket clubs, football clubs, racecourses and other sporting venues across our area in order to ensure the safety and wellbeing of spectators.

-Officers also worked with sports venues on
+Officers also worked with sports venues on:

 • New operational plans